-One of the things I’ve realised the most during this last year is the quantity of movies that shows the logo of the British Film Institute at the beginning of the credits.
-After finishing watching the incredible Beast by Michael Pearce, I couldn’t help but noticing how many incredible independent british films I’ve seen, making me look back at the best films from England during the past few years and realise what incredible material this northern country has been giving us and how we’re not talking about it.
+One of the things I’ve realized the most during this last year is the number of movies that shows the logo of the British Film Institute at the beginning of the credits.
+After finishing watching the incredible Beast by Michael Pearce, I couldn’t help but noticing how many incredible independent British films I’ve seen, making me look back at the best films from England during the past few years and realize what incredible material this northern country has been giving us and how we’re not talking about it.

-The line that distinguishes an american film to a british one has been blurred out for a while now as many english actors and actresses have been appearing in major american productions while many movies from the US has been produced by the United Kingdom.
-If we look closely at the local british production of independent films, however, we’ll find not only an impressive amount of fine titles but also a supportive community for young british filmmakers.
-Because of that, I’ve decided to share/remind some of my favourites.
+The line that distinguishes an American film to a British one has been blurred out for a while now as many English actors and actresses have been appearing in major American productions while many movies from the US has been produced by the United Kingdom.
+If we look closely at the local British production of independent films, however, we’ll find not only an impressive amount of fine titles but also a supportive community for young British filmmakers.
+Because of that, I’ve decided to share/remind some of my favorites.

 Beast (2017) by Michael Pearce

 Probably one of the most powerful films of 2018 so far, Beast tells the twisted story of Moll, a repressed young adult with a violent pass that blossoms up after she meets a mysterious man.
 When the local community starts to think this man is responsible for the several murders that have been taking place on the island they live, Moll finds herself in a difficult situation where she must confront reality or believe on the man she loves.
 With incredible performances by Jessie Buckley and Johnny Flynn, Michael Pearce directorial debut is a twisted thriller full of layers and open to many interpretations, resulting in one of the most interesting movies of the year.

 Lady Macbeth (2017) by William Oldroyd